 How do I claim on my mobile phone insurance?

-Contact your insurer as soon as possible after you discover your phone has been stolen, is lost, accidentally damaged or it develops a fault.
+Contact your insurer as soon as possible after you discover your phone has been stolen, is lost, accidentally damaged or develops a fault.

 There will be a claims number to call on your policy schedule or you may need to complete an online form.

-If your phone has been lost or stolen, you must contact your network provider as soon as you can so they can block the number and stop anyone else using it.
+If your phone has been lost or stolen, you must contact your network provider as soon as you can so they can block the number and stop anyone else from using it.

 If your phone is stolen, you must report it to the police and request a crime reference number.
 You will need it to support your claim.